olafollgaard/makeArduino/README.md

 As the makefile got more complex, it led to make it re-usable via `include`, so that each individual project only needed a minimal makefile.

-This makefile is the result, and I have used it for a couple of different Arduino projects, some on a `Adafruit Trinket Pro 5V` board, others on `ATtiny85` chips.
+This makefile is the result, and I have used it for a couple of different Arduino projects, some on a **Adafruit Trinket Pro 5V board**, others on **ATtiny85** chips.

 ## Using makeArduino.mk
 The ease-of-use is based on some assumptions, some of which can be reconfigured by assigning the appropriate varables beore including makeArduino.mk.

-For Atmel ATtiny8x chips, `ARDUINO_CORE_PATH` points to the [arduino-tiny](https://code.google.com/archive/p/arduino-tiny/) package, located in `/Arduino/libraries/tiny`.
+For Atmel ATtiny8x chips, `ARDUINO_CORE_PATH` points to the [arduino-tiny](https://code.google.com/archive/p/arduino-tiny/) package, located in `~/Arduino/libraries/tiny`.

 Other assumptions may be "hidden", or in plain english: It works on my setup :)